eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

   procname <from> <keyword> <text> <tag>

-  Description: triggered when a raw message of type keyword that includes an IRCv3 message-tag is processed by Eggdrop.
-RAW and RAWT binds are exclusive; RAWT binds will only trigger if the IRCv3 message-tags capability is not negotiated with the server.
-The keyword is either a numeric, like "368", or a keyword, such as "PRIVMSG". "from" will be the server name or the source user (depending on the keyword); flags are ignored. "tag" will be the contents of the entire tag message prefixed to the server message, such as "msgid=890~1572172797~68;aaa=bbb".
+  Description: similar to the RAW bind, but allows an extra field for the IRCv3 message-tags capability.
+The keyword is either a numeric, like "368", or a keyword, such as "PRIVMSG" or "TAGMSG". "from" will be the server name or the source user (depending on the keyword); flags are ignored. "tag" will be the contents, if any, of the entire tag message prefixed to the server message in a dict format, such as "msgid 890157217279768 aaa bbb".
 The order of the arguments is identical to the order that the IRC server sends to the bot.
 If the proc returns 1, Eggdrop will not process the line any further (this could cause unexpected behavior in some cases).
+As of 1.9.0, it is recommended to use the RAWT bind instead of the RAW bind.

 ^^^^^^^^^^^^^
 Return Values